LyuChangle2006/LyuChangle2006.github.io/_pages/learning.md

 author_profile: true
 ---

-I was admitted to School of Gifted Young, USTC in fall 2022.
+I was admitted to School of Gifted Young, USTC at fall 2022.
+In the freshman year, I found myself interested in mathematics, especially in geometry and topology.
+During this year, I learned about basic course in mathematics, including real analysis, complex analysis, point set topology and classical differential geometry.
+Based on the excellent grade that I obtained in the math course, I was chosen to join the Hua Loo-Keng Talent Program in Mathematics.
+In the second year of undergraduate, I focused more on the learning in geometry, auditing many courses including smooth manifold and Riemannian geometry.
+I also learned about some graduate-level courses, such as complex geometry, Riemannian surface and Morse theory etc.(For notes, see [Resources](https://lyuchangle2006.github.io/Resources/))

 Grade List
 ======